Goal: Expand and enhance Virginia’s high-quality and highly skilled workforce.

 FIRST is a non-profit organization that offers programs to stimulate primary and secondary school students interested in STEM education and career opportunities.
 Four FIRST programs are offered in Virginia: grades K-3 (Junior FIRST Lego League or Jr. FLL), grades 4-8 (FIRST Lego League or FLL), grades 7-12 (FIRST Tech Challenge or FTC), and grades 9-12 (FIRST Robotics Competition or FRC).
 Total FIRST participation in Virginia increased from 2013 to 2014, decreased in 2015, and increased again in 2016 -2017.
 In 2013, an estimated 9,075 students participated in FIRST programs.
 This increased to 10,398 students in 2017.
 Participation rate increases over the 2013-2017 period were highest in Jr. FLL, which increased from 936 in 2013 to 1,760 in 2017, an 88% rate of increase.
 FTC increased 49%, from 1,080 in 2013 to 1,610 in 2017.
 Participation in FRC increased from 1,700 in 2013 to 1,825 in 2017, a rate of increase of 7%.
 FLL decreased slightly over this time, from 5,359 to in 2013 to 5,203 in 2017 for a 3% decrease.

 High-technology and innovative enterprises have a large and growing demand for workers with STEM degrees.
 The number of STEM degrees produced by state institutions of higher learning provides a measure of how well they are helping to meet this demand.
 The number of STEM degrees awarded by Virginia public, private non-profit, and private for-profit colleges and universities has generally increased over the last five years.
-Associate’s degrees awarded increased from 4,168 in 2011 to 4,489 in 2012, and eased to 4,149 in 2014 before climbing to 4,298 in 2015.
-Bachelor’s, graduate, and professional degrees have been on a steady upward path from 12,954 in 2011 to 16,594 in 2015.
+Associate’s degrees awarded decreased from 4,396 in 2013 to 3,877 in 2017.
+However, bachelor’s, graduate, and professional degrees have been on a steady upward path from 14,944 in 2013 to 18,493 in 2017.